 When asked why they were closing early, we were told that they weren't busy, so had decided to close early.
 The irony that six people had just arrived but were being turned away seemed utterly lost!

-We went to a different cafe, where we were most welcome, you can read about it here.
+We went to a different cafe, where we were most welcome, closing time or not.

 |Tea (and coffee) at last!|